 Is financial support available?

-Full-time enrollment is required for fellowship assistance, teaching assistantships (TA’s), research assistantships (RA’s) and assistant instructor (AI) positions.
+Full-time enrollment is required for fellowship assistance, teaching assistantships, graduate research assistantships and Assistant Instructor positions.
 TA, GRA, and AI assignments are the primary source of support for the majority of our doctoral students.
 These positions pay approximately $1600 per month.
-A 20 hour per week TA, GRA, or AI position allows you to pay tuition at the in-state rate, receive tuition reduction benefit (currently $3,784) for each long semester, and provides you with medical insurance at no cost.
+A 20-hour per week TA, GRA, or AI position allows you to pay tuition at the in-state rate, receive tuition reduction benefit (currently $3,784) for each long semester, and provides you with medical insurance at no cost.
 If you are a TA or AI for both fall and spring semesters, the following summer will also be included in your medical coverage.
 The tuition reduction benefit is tax free.
-Students who are in the first three years of the program have priority for TA and RA positions.
+Students who are in the first three years of the program have priority for TA and GRA positions.
 Students who have completed their course work, have not taught previously, and can demonstrate preparation for teaching have priority for Assistant Instructor assignments (usually fourth year).
 Students who are on schedule to complete their degree within four years will have priority for financial assistance over students who have been in the program for more than four years.
 First year students receive a minimum of $3500 in fellowships and second year students receive a minimum of $2500 in fellowships.
-When funds are available third year students receive a minimum of $2000 in fellowships.
+When funds are available third year students receive a minimum of $2000 in fellowships

 Are there opportunities to gain teaching experience while in the doctoral program?

-The School of Social Work makes a concerted effort to provide doctoral students with opportunities to teach in our undergraduate program.
-Students must have successfully completed Pedagogy (SW 398T) and have been a teaching assistant before they can be considered for an assistant instructor position.
+The School of Social Work makes a concerted effort to provide doctoral students with opportunities to teach in our BSW program.
+Students must have successfully completed Pedagogy (SW 398T) and have been a teaching assistant before they can be considered for an Assistant Instructor position.

 Will I be able to keep my current job and go to school at the same time?